Your Guide To MI (Motivational Interviewing)

 An evidence-based approach is one that has been shown to be effective through research.
 In the case of MI, there have been numerous studies conducted that have shown its effectiveness.
 For example, one study found that MI was successful in helping people quit smoking cigarettes.
 In another study, MI was found to be helpful in reducing risky behaviors among adolescents.
 There is a great deal of evidence to support the use of MI as an evidence-based approach.

-Is motivational interviewing an intervention?
+Is Motivational Interviewing an intervention?

 Motivational interviewing has been found to be an effective intervention for a variety of health-related behaviors, including smoking cessation, physical activity, and diet.
 The key elements of motivational interviewing include expressing empathy, developing discrepancy, avoiding argumentation, rolling with resistance, and supporting self-efficacy.
 Motivational interviewing has been shown to be an effective intervention for resolving ambivalence and promoting behavior change.

-Does motivational interviewing work?
-How effective is it?
+How effective is MI?

 What are the OARS of motivational interviewing?